MrKbdt/nswatch/README.md

 # nswatch
-dns cache clear &amp; name server lookup loop for Windows.
+Local DNS cache clear and name server lookup loop for Windows.

 This utility is written for Windows 10 / Windows Server operating systems.
+Handy while waiting for a DNS update to propagate.
-When run at the command line it will continually loop executing the following functions:
+When run at the command line it will continually loop executing the following commands:

   1) ipconfig /flushdns - which clears the name server cache on the local maching.
-  2) nslookup <FQDN | HOSTNAME> <sleep seconds>
+  2) nslookup <FQDN | hostname>

 nswatch.exe will take up to TWO arguments as follows:

-         nswatch <hostname | FQDN> <sleep seconds>
+nswatch [FQDN | hostname] [pauseSeconds]

-  <sleep seconds> is optional.
+note: [pauseSeconds] is an optional parameter.
 The default is 2 seconds.

 **NOTE - if experiencing slow resolve time for an FQDN you have two options.
         1) use a trailing '.' to speed up the resolver.
         AND/OR
         2) increase the sleepTime by a few seconds.

         nswatch www.google.com.
 5